DocFX/symfony-website-checklist/README.md

 8. Check that your entities are valid using `php bin/console doctrine:schema:validate`.
 9. If you're using migrations, check that you're good with `php bin/console doctrine:migrations:up-to-date`.
 10. Slugify all your public content URLs in the form of `[domain]/[entity type]/{slug}-{id}` using `AsciiSlugger`.
 Remove the words shorter than 3 characters.
+11. Make sure if entites are tightly linked and fetching one of them always requires/triggers another one, use `fetch="EAGER"``on your `ManyToOne` relations.

 ## 5. Set up translations (even if you only use one language)